MarkMa512/tech-stack/rust/rust_basic.md

 > The value of y is 5

 ## Shadowing
-Shadowing is the process of redeclaring a variable.
+Shadowing is the process of re-declaring a variable.
 To shadow a variable, use the `let` keyword.

 - Without `let` keyword in the code block:
     ```rust